She Loves Biscotti

 Add the sliced onions, one-third at a time, and toss in the oil until properly coated.

-Sprinkle with ¼ teaspoon of salt and stir constantly for about 2-3 minutes or until they start to soften.
+Sprinkle with ¼ teaspoon of kosher salt and constantly stir for about 2-3 minutes or until they start to soften.

-If they begin to stick to the bottom of the pan, add a tablespoon or so of water and simply scrape the bits off.
+If they begin to stick to the bottom of the pan, add a little water, about a tablespoon or so, and scrape the bits off.
 Consider lowering the heat if they start to burn.

 Towards the end of the process, a few minutes before the onions are done to your liking, add 1-2 tablespoons of water, stock or wine to de-glaze the pan.
 When the liquid evaporates, they are done.

-Use immediately or cool to room temperature and refrigerate for up to three days or place in an airtight container, cover and freeze for up to one month.
+Use immediately or cool to room temperature, refrigerate for up to three days, place in an airtight container, and cover and freeze for up to one month.

 Tips